jieweigrantli/jieweigrantli.github.io/_pages/about.md

 Welcome!
 I'm a Ph.D. student in Transportation Technology and Policy at University of California, Davis.
 I'm  supervised by [Dr. Alan Jenn](https://www.alanjenn.com/) at [EV Research Center](https://ev.ucdavis.edu/), Institute of Transportation Studies.
 My research lies in the intersection between transportation and energy systems.
 I build models to quantify impacts of electric vehicles on power grid and the environment, and research on engineering and economic solutions to climate change in the EV era.

 I received my Bachelor of Engineering and Master of Philosophy degrees from [HKUST](https://hkust.edu.hk/).
 In between, I worked in transportation, creative industries and NGOs.
-When I'm not working, I'm either swimming, traveling or couch potatoing with my cat.
+When I'm not working, I'm either swimming, on a road trip, or petting my cat Diaolong.